Pooh1089/Advance_Regression_House-Price_Regularization_/README.md

 and decide whether to invest in them or not.

 The company wants to know:
--> Which variables are significant in predicting the price of a house, and -> How well those variables describe the price of a house.
+1. Which variables are significant in predicting the price of a house
+2. How well those variables describe the price of a house.

 # Problem Solving Methodology :